Orthogonal Polynomials with Complex Densities and Quantum Minimal Surfaces: Introduction

 Another source of recurrence relations such as \eqref{e-00} is the theory of random matrices and orthogonal polynomials, where they arise as equations for recurrence coefficients.
-Indeed another variant of P{}$_{\mathrm I}$ occurs in hermitian random matrices with quartic potentials, see the review \cite{Its2011}.
+Indeed, another discrete Painlev\'e equation, called dP{}$_{\mathrm I}$, namely $v_n(1+v_{n+1}+v_n+v_{n-1})=(n+1)\epsilon$, occurs in hermitian random matrices with quartic potentials and is related to P${}_{\mathrm{IV}}$, see the review \cite{Its2011} and references therein.
+Both dP{}$_{\mathrm I}$ and the ternary dP{}$_{\mathrm I}$ have as a continuum limit the differential Painlev\'e I equation.

-In this paper we develop a theory of orthogonal polynomials leading to \eqref{e-00} and other equations arising in quantum minimal surfaces.
-The starting point of our research was the observation that in the theory of random {\em normal} matrices \cite{WiegmannZabrodin2000} a recurrence relation appears \cite{TBAZW2005} that differs from \eqref{e-00} only by a sign change.
+In this paper, we develop a theory of orthogonal polynomials leading to \eqref{e-00} and other equations arising in quantum minimal surfaces.
+The starting point of our research was the observation that in the theory of random {\em normal} matrices \cite{WiegmannZabrodin2000} a recurrence relation appears \cite{TBAZW2005} that differs from \eqref{e-00} only by a sign change, see also \cite{AptekarevNovokshenov} for a recent analysis of the asymptotics of solutions.
 The orthogonal polynomials are defined by a density on the complex plane.
-To get the right sign we consider a variant with complex density which seems to be interesting in its own right.
-For example the recurrence relation \eqref{e-00} arises if we consider an inner product on polynomials given by an integral over the complex plane
+To get the right sign, we consider a variant with complex density which seems to be interesting in its own right.
+For example, the recurrence relation \eqref{e-00} arises if we consider an inner product on polynomials given by an integral over the complex plane

-with cubic potential $V(z)=tz^3$.
-The parameters $a,t$ are real with $a>0$.
-The integral is over $z=x+iy\in\mathbb C$ and converges absolutely, in contrast to the integrals occurring in normal random matrix models (with $t$ imaginary in this example) \cite{WiegmannZabrodin2000}, \cite{TBAZW2005}, \cite{Elbau2007} which require a regularization, see \cite{ElbauFelder2005},\cite{BleherKuijlaars2012}.
-The downside is that the integration density is not real making the probabilistic interpretation questionable.
-Still, this inner product is hermitian: